davilavelderrainlab/neuRoDev/docs/3-Analysis_Tools.md

 ## eTraces

 We developed an intuitive way to directly visualize a molecular phenotype score in each cluster of our reference networks, which we called **eTrace** (expression Trace).
-We provide here an interactive tool to directly assess the (log-normalized) expression of input genes and gene sets, but to get the expression enrichment trends (more statistically robust) you are required to install the package and follow the code mentioned in this chapter.
+We provide here an [interactive tool](#interactive) to directly assess the (log-normalized) expression of input genes and gene sets, as well as the expression enrichment trends (more statistically robust).

 The function used to visualize eTraces is **plot_eTrace**.
 The function requires few inputs, with the only mandatory one being the reference network (`net`):